Sunday, October 19, 2025

 So that’s for Kidology, depending on what state a family is in, I don’t know the rules for every state, but in Pennsylvania.
 It is a covered service and a child would get free care up to the age of three on the state level.
 Should the provider you’re interested in working with be a licensed provider of that program, then it would be covered just like it is for us.

 Like for a parent to understand like, okay, so my child already has speech.
 I don’t have to worry about it.
 What does that really mean?
-And, and we know parent parents listening, we are not giving you advice.
+And, parents listening, we are not giving you advice.
 We are not telling you what to do here.
-This is just a, a conversation that, that we’re having.
+This is just a conversation that we’re having.

 Luba: So.
 If a child is getting services on their IEP at school, often those goals are super catered to education specifically.
 So that’s already very different when you come to private therapy.
 While we do focus on education, we want the child to accomplish and achieve and do well and succeed.
 We’re looking at a global approach.